finrocmirror/make_builder/readme.txt

    This is necessary in every console dealing with MCA - just as MCA's ordinary mcasetenv command.

+   To reset the target to the default call (any suggestions for a nicer solution are appreciated):

+   source script/mcasetenv --target=

 5) Perform library check:

    updatelibdb